ssjlee93/ru-2020-projec-03/progress.md

 CRUD still too hard
 late in schedule

+## 8/29
+CRUD finished
+checking signup functionality
+Big Mac Index API added in
+Country dropdown now shows the name of country of destination

+#### Trouble
+Big Mac Index API was returning an HTML as opposed to JSON.
+Our instructor helped us process it as a JSON
+Country of destination shows, but the dropdown now does not show the country name
+signup does not route when signed up
+signin with email and address does not route when signed in
+signup and signin with email and password does not work

+## 8/30
+CRUD fully functioning
+Big Mac Index calculation added

+##
 tomorrow
-* fix sign up redirect
+* fix sign up redirect fixed
-* fix display name not showing
+* fix display name not showing fixed
 * check password reset
-* fix dropdown option not showing
+* fix dropdown option not showing fuck it
-* complete bmindex and its functionality
+* complete bmindex and its functionality checked